cjcliffe/CubicSDR/README.md

     * Script manager / live editor
     * Provide scriptable liquid-dsp modulation for trancievers?
   - "PVR" like mode with waterfall time shifting
+  - L/R and surround-sound balance settings for separating and listening to mono streams

 Target Platforms:
 ----------------